SaintAkira/aisyjan/README.md

-# Calls Music 2 — Stream audio in Telegram calls using GramJS and tgcallsjs
+# saint music bot — Stream audio in Telegram calls using GramJS and tgcallsjs

 ## Requirements